-Under the morning rays of a New York sun, traffic is still terrible.
-But energy propagates around every corner of the bustling streets.
+Under the morning rays of a New York City sun, traffic is still terrible.
+But, energy circulates around every corner of the bustling streets.
 Just a restless Tuesday, grind to grind, coffee to coffee, and hot dog to hot dog.
-People eventually learn to get along with the stipulations of one sun rise and the next.
+People eventually learn to get along with the stipulations of one sunrise and the next.

 Man's elation to the terror of the morning workday - smiles.
-Sometimes their distribution is scarce, despite the homeless man on the corner of Greenwich and Fulton promoting them with a cardboard sign.
-Alas the prerogative of a weekday, even sunny ones, is to keep moving.
+Sometimes they are scarce, despite the homeless man on the corner of Greenwich and Fulton promoting them with a cardboard sign.
+Alas the aim of a weekday, even sunny ones, is to keep moving.

-So he kept moving, contemplating, second-guessing, watching through his thick sun-glasses the day-to-day minutia coursing the city's veins.
+So he kept moving, contemplating, second-guessing, watching through his thick sunglasses the day-to-day minutia coursing the city's veins.
 "Watch the road!"
-He can only just hear the exclamation outside his headphones.
-Thus, turns his attention left toward the street and finds the middle finger sticking outside the taxi window.
+He could only just hear the exclamation outside his headphones.
+Thus, he turned his attention left toward the street and found the middle finger sticking out the taxi window.

-"That may have been my fault," the student replied apologetically, scratching his head before returning to his phone.
+"That may have been my fault," the student said apologetically, scratching his head before returning to his phone.
 "Damn!
-Almost had that Squirtle."
+Almost had a Squirtle."

 "Just out for a stroll?
 Me too."